medical-software-quality/project-quality-plan/quality_plan.md

 ## Requirements

-* A requirement is either relevant or it is not described.
+* A requirement is either critical or it is not described.

-* A requirement is automatically relevant if it has a direct impact to:
+* A requirement is automatically critical if it has a direct impact to:
     * Product quality
     * Patient safety
     * Data integrity

     Impact to any of these areas is assessed by a qualified user and risk manager.
-    If the requirement does not impact the above, a risk manager decides whether it is relevant or not.
+    If the requirement does not impact the above, a risk manager decides whether it is critical or not.

 * There is no distinction between functional and non-functional requirements.